raspberrypilearning/ML-image-detection-starter/en/step_3.md

 ---
 title: How to save your work
 ---
 This fork of Scratch is different to the version of Scratch that you are used to, so you will not be able to save your work in the same way as in Scratch, and your project will be incompatible with your Scratch account.
-You will need to download your project to your machine, and open it again **in this specific online version of Scratch** to use or edit it.
+You will need to download your project to your device, and open it again **in this specific online version of Scratch** to use or edit it.

 --- /collapse ---